switcherapi/switcher-client-js/README.md

 - **offline**: If activated, the client will only fetch the configuration inside your snapshot file.
 The default value is 'false'
 - **logger**: If activated, it is possible to retrieve the last results from a given Switcher key using Switcher.getLogger('KEY')
 - **snapshotLocation**: Location of snapshot files.
 The default value is './snapshot/'
-- **snapshotAutoUpdateInterval**: Enable Snapshot Auto Update given an interval in ms (default: 0 disabled).
+- **snapshotAutoUpdateInterval**: Enable Snapshot Auto Update given an interval in seconds (default: 0 disabled).
 - **silentMode**: Enable contigency given the time for the client to retry - e.g. 5s (s: seconds - m: minutes - h: hours)
 - **regexSafe**: Enable REGEX Safe mode - Prevent agaist reDOS attack (default: true).
 - **regexMaxBlackList**: Number of entries cached when REGEX Strategy fails to perform (reDOS safe) - default: 50